suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 order: 13
 ---

 In CSS you can do a lot to style the background behind your content.
-We've already looked at some simple uses, such as basic background colors and images;
-now we'll tell the whole story, and look at some advanced features like multiple background images and color gradients.

 ## What exactly is a background?